akhesaCaro/akhesaCaro.github.io/marshallable_types.md

 ### Have the liberty to change the representation afterward

-The main advantage to use marshallable type is to have the liberty to change the presentation of your database or your json, your model, etc
+The main advantage to use marshallable type is to have the liberty to change seperatly the presentation of your database or your json or your model ... anything !

+This way, you have to change the whole code each time

+# TODO schema